tommitchelmore/artemis-next/README.md

-# Artemis Discord Bot
+# Artemis NEXT
-Discord bot in production, using Node & RethinkDB
+The successor to my older, and much smaller, Discord bot "Artemis" - this time using Node & RethinkDB
 ## Planned features:
  - [x] ES6 compiled and minified
  - [ ] Command implementation framework